zxh19890103/longloneliness/index.md

 ## The story of me in brief

 I am from the mainland of China, a man, 35 years old, still be single, a programmer with 10 years' experience.
-I've gotten sick, a sick I'm shameful to tell my friends and family, since 4 years ago.
+I've been sick, a sickness I'm ashamed to tell my friends and family, since 4 years ago.
 I know I could be loved and welcomed by many of my colleagues and girls.
 However, the disease makes me afraid to socialize with them too much.
-So, I keep distance, both psychologically and physically, away from them to live in a solitude way.
-Few people can talk to me, and no girl can come to me to say hello.
+So, I keep a distance, both psychologically and physically, away from them to live in a solitude way.
+Few people can talk to me, and no girl will come to me to say hello, for which I feel sorry.

-(I am writing down more details...)
+(I'll keep writing down more details...)

 ## To know me more,